 Jonathan Baxter is an ‘artist and …’ He works across disciplines – both art and non-art related – using psychoanalytic methodologies and performative practices to variously open up, challenge and propose what is.

 Since 2009 Jonathan has combined the roles of artist, curator and peer-educator to deliver a series of participatory art projects and peer-learning programmes.
 These include Dundee Artists in Residence (2009-12), Dundee Urban Orchard (2013-17), On Site Projects, Dundee (2013-18), Arts and Communities Programme, Aberdeen (2016-17), and Murmur: Artists Reflect on Climate Change, Ullapool (2017).

 Since 2012 Jonathan has worked under the auspices of A+E, a conceptual framework that braids the terms accident and emergency, art and ecology and art and education to deliver projects that address the climate and ecological crisis.
-Current projects include Future Fruit for Deveron Projects, Huntly (2019-20), an art and ecology residency at St Mary’s Episcopal Cathedral, Edinburgh (2020-ongoing) and a project entitled, Welcome the Stranger? currently in development with Art Walk Projects, Portobello (2021-22), and the relaunch of Sharing Not Hoarding, a public art project in Dundee’s Waterfront Development.
+Current projects include Future Fruit for Deveron Projects, Huntly (2019-20), an art and ecology residency at St Mary’s Episcopal Cathedral, Edinburgh (2020-ongoing), a project in development with Art Walk Projects, Portobello (2021-22), and the relaunch of Sharing Not Hoarding, a public art project in Dundee’s Waterfront Development.

 For more information contact jb4change[at]gmail.com.